Smoke Hollow 205 Review

 Our Analysis and Test Results

 We gave this above average scores.
 It's relatively enclosed, but breezes do get in there.
-At 10,000 BTUs, the wind can take a bit of the power out of this grill.
-For comparison, the Coleman RoadTrip (22,000 BTUs) has a lot of extra power left over for windy conditions.
+At 10,000 BTUs, the wind can take a bit of the power out of this grill and you'll notice it.

 For comparison, the hottest grills (up to 20,000 BTUs) has a lot of extra power left over for windy conditions.
 In actual usage, the Smoke Hollow 205 was fully functional.
 It cooked all we wanted to cook in the conditions we encountered in both testing and in regular use.